 You should always be aware that chlorine is still a harsh chemical, and, if abused, it will cause harmful effects, such as skin irritation.
 Using salt reduces this risk because it produces only a fraction of the chlorine.

 Here is a quick chart for those of you who don’t have enough time reading all of that:

 In my personal opinion, the only downside to using salt for the sanitization system is that it requires an external system, which can cause problems if used improperly.

 What is the best above ground pools with decks?

 Most above ground pools we picked comes with a ladder.
 But for your comfort and the beautification, you can choose your preferred deck from a wide range of variety in Amazon.

 What is the best above ground pool for dogs?

 Ohh, we love our pets.
 Dogs?
 They are the members of our family.
 We care for them.
-For this reason, our team research and picked the best above ground pool for dogs only, please read here.
+For this reason, our team research and picked the best above ground pool for dogs only, please read the article in our blog.

 Daily Checklist To Maintain Your Pool After Buying an Above Ground Pool

 Setting up your pool was a lot of work, but don’t think that you’re completely done.
 Having a pool requires a lot of care unless you’re willing to spend some extra cash on hiring professionals to do this for you.

 Still, you should check the status of your pool at least once a week to maintain it at a healthy and safe condition.